C-Dao/notion_bookcase/README.md

 ## Introduction

-Use douban's rss source to sync book reading status to the database of notion, this is increasing update, the status includes reading and wanna read, read.
+- Use douban rss source to sync book reading status.
+- Use douban page crawler to sync book reading status.
+- Use goodreads page crawler to sync book reading status.

 ## Showcase